 Photography & Video

 Stock photos can be very inexpensive, but can still add up if you need unique images on every page of your site.
 Custom photos and videos — of your team members, projects, case stories, etc. — can be very effective on your website, but can also add considerably to the budget.
-Most professional photographers charge anywhere from $1,000-$4,000/day or more, plus expenses.
+Professional photography costs can charge widely for corporate shoots depending on the photographer’s experience and geographic area (rates are typically higher in major cities).
+In Boston or NYC, expect to pay $2500-$5,000 or more for a full day shoot.

 The complexity of your site’s programming can significantly impact your budget.
-There are endless functionality considerations, for example: Will your website need to tie-in or communicate with any other software, such as a CRM or proposal generating system?
+There are endless functionality possibilities, consider: Will your website need to tie-in or communicate with any other software, such as a CRM or proposal generating system?
 Will you need e-commerce capabilities?
 Event scheduling or calendar functions?
 Robust search capabilities?
 Project sorting features?
 One or more integrated blogs?
-Responsive design for mobile viewing?
-Etc. It’s crucial to include all requirements in your RFP, so proposals are accurate and your finished site functions per your needs.
+Twitter feeds, CTAs, sticky navigation, easy crosslinking, gated content, etc?
+It’s crucial to include all requirements in your RFP, so proposals are accurate and your finished site functions per your needs.

 Custom-Design Versus Templates